StoneOrbits/VortexEngine/docs/guides.md

 Here are the quick use guides for each Vortex Device:

  - [Orbit Quick Use Guide](orbit_quick_use.html)
  - [Handles Quick Use Guide](handle_quick_use.html)
  - [Wired Gloves Quick Use Guide](gloves_quick_use.html)
  - [Duo Quick Use Guide](duo_quick_use.html)

+## Upgrade Guide

+If you're looking to upgrade the firmware on your Vortex Device then you can follow the [Upgrade Guide](upgrade_guide.html)